venkatabhinavgale/reskin-enercare/wp-content/plugins/wp-crontrol/readme.md

 ## Changelog ##

+### 1.12.0 ###

+* Fix the PHP cron event management.
+* More "namespacing" of query variables to avoid conflicts with other cron management plugins.

 ### 1.11.0 ###

 * Introduced an `Export` feature to the event listing screen for exporting the list of events as a CSV file.